5 Early Warning Signs of Xanax Addiction You Shouldn’t Ignore

 Recall Gaps lasting hours to days 21% show multi-domain impairment

-Recovery Resolves as drug metabolizes Cognitive recovery upon cessation typically within 3.5 years
+Recovery Resolves as drug metabolizes Cognitive recovery typically within 3.5 years after cessation

 Risk Factors Higher doses increase blackouts Structural brain changes possible